YuCaIb/Turkish_Sign_Language_detect/README.md

 * Also, I'm collecting data according to those two sources.
 To be clear, I'm imitating the signs myself as described, shown and collecting data via mediapipe's holistics.
 ---
 # Libraries:
-python- 3.12 (as far I'm stick with it, maybe it can be lowered to 3.10)
+~~python- 3.12 (as far I'm stick with it, maybe it can be lowered to 3.10)~~
+* I downgraded to  Python version 3.11 to compilable with torch and keras.
 * numpy
 * keras
 * open-cv